IslamTayeb/NLP-spotify/README.md

 ## 1. Project Overview

-This project uses Natural Language Processing (NLP) to create Spotify playlists based on a user's textual description of their desired mood and their existing Spotify liked songs.
-The backend, written in Python, utilizes the Google Gemini API for NLP analysis and a custom similarity algorithm to match the user's description with the audio features of their saved tracks.
-The frontend is built with Next.js and provides a user-friendly interface.
-The application fetches the user's liked songs, analyzes a user-provided text description, and returns a list of track IDs representing the generated playlist.
-Currently, the generated playlist is not displayed in the UI, but the backend logic is complete.
+This project leverages Natural Language Processing (NLP) to generate Spotify playlists based on a user's textual description of their desired mood and their existing Spotify liked songs.
+The system consists of a Python backend and a Next.js frontend.

+The backend, residing in the `spotify-playlist-curator/lib/python` directory, uses the Google Gemini API for NLP analysis to extract audio features and relevant genres from the user's description.
+A custom similarity algorithm then compares these features with the audio features of the user's saved tracks (fetched via the Spotify API).
+The backend, built with FastAPI, returns a JSON response containing the analyzed audio features, suggested genres, and a list of matching track IDs.

+The frontend, located in the root `spotify-playlist-curator` directory, provides a user-friendly interface built with Next.js and styled with Tailwind CSS.
+It handles Spotify authentication (Authorization Code Flow with PKCE), retrieves the user's liked songs, and sends the playlist description and track data to the backend for processing.
+Currently, the generated playlist is only returned as JSON data and not visually displayed in the UI.

 ## 2. Main Features and Functionality

-* **Spotify Authentication:** Securely connects to the user's Spotify account using the Authorization Code Flow with PKCE.
+* **Secure Spotify Authentication:**  Utilizes the Authorization Code Flow with PKCE for secure connection to the user's Spotify account.
+Handles both access token retrieval and refresh token management for long-term access.
-* **Liked Tracks Retrieval:** Efficiently retrieves all the user's saved tracks from their Spotify library, handling pagination and token refresh.
+* **Efficient Liked Tracks Retrieval:**  Fetches all the user's saved tracks from their Spotify library, efficiently handling pagination to accommodate large libraries.
-* **NLP-driven Playlist Generation:** Accepts a user-provided text description of their desired playlist mood.
-This description is sent to the Python backend for analysis using the Google Gemini API.
+* **NLP-powered Playlist Mood Analysis:**  Processes a user-supplied text description (e.g., "energetic workout playlist") using the Google Gemini API to extract audio features representing the desired mood.
-* **Audio Feature Matching:** A custom algorithm in the Python backend compares the extracted audio features from the NLP analysis with the audio features of the user's liked tracks.
-Tracks are scored based on a weighted similarity metric.
+* **Custom Audio Feature Matching Algorithm:**  A sophisticated algorithm in the Python backend compares the extracted audio features from the NLP analysis with the audio features of the user's saved tracks.
+Tracks are ranked based on a weighted similarity score, prioritizing features like energy and valence.
-* **Playlist Generation:**  The backend generates a playlist of track IDs based on the similarity scores.
-This playlist is currently returned as JSON data (not yet displayed on the frontend).
+* **Playlist ID Generation:** The backend generates a playlist of track IDs based on the similarity scores and returns this list in the JSON response.
-* **Frontend (Next.js):** A user-friendly interface for connecting to Spotify and inputting the playlist description.
-Uses Tailwind CSS for styling.
+* **Intuitive Next.js Frontend:** Provides a clean and easy-to-use interface for users to connect their Spotify account and input their playlist description.
+* **Dark Mode Support:**  The application automatically adapts to the user's system's preferred color scheme.

 ## 3. Setup and Installation Instructions

 This project requires Node.js (version 16 or higher recommended) and Python 3.10+.
-A virtual environment is strongly recommended for managing Python dependencies.
+A virtual environment is highly recommended for managing Python dependencies.

 **Backend (Python):**